Additional Payments Provide Big Savings

-Making regular extra payments on the loan principal will provide enormous savings.
-Borrowers can do this in various ways.
-Paying one additional full payment one time per year is likely the easiest to track.
-Of course, some people can't pull off such an enormous extra expense, so splitting one extra payment into 12 extra monthly payments works too.
-Another option is to pay half of your payment every two weeks.
-The result is you will make one extra monthly payment each year.
-Each option yields different results, but they will all significantly reduce the duration of your mortgage and lower the total interest paid over the life of the loan.
+Making regular extra payments toward the loan principal will yield huge savings.
+Borrowers can accomplish this in various ways.
+Paying a single additional full payment one time a year is probably the simplest to keep track of.
+Of course, some folks won't be able to swing such an enormous extra payment, so dividing an additional payment into 12 additional monthly payments works as well.
+Finally, you can pay half of your mortgage payment every other week.
+Each of these options produces different results, but each will significantly shorten the duration of your mortgage and lower your total interest paid.

-Ashok Lakshmanan can walk you through the pitfalls of getting a mortgage.
-Give us a call at 630-717-3600.
+Ashok Lakshmanan can walk you the mortgage process.
+Call us at 630-717-3600.